Gary Abel

 Stream overview

-1. Applying mechanistic interpretability techniques to protein foundation models to probe their learned representations of functionally meaningful biophysical and biochemical properties (e.g. local structure, surface charge, catalytic activity, solvation).
-The goal is to understand how semantic information is encoded in specific features and circuits for different models, and how to leverage them for generalized hazardous function prediction.
+• Applying mechanistic interpretability techniques to protein foundation models to probe their learned representations of functionally meaningful biophysical and biochemical properties (e.g. local structure, surface charge, catalytic activity, solvation).
+The goal is to understand how semantic information is encoded in specific features and circuits for different models, and how to leverage them for reliable hazardous function prediction.

-3. Developing multi-modal sequence analysis workflows for use in adaptive biosecurity screening.
-This project explores the integration of different model capabilities (e.g. structure prediction, binding, function, toxicity) and synthesize the outputs to produce biosecurity risk assessments on unknown sequences.
+• Developing agentic sequence analysis workflows for adaptive biosecurity screening.
+This project explores fine-tuning of AI agents for orchestrating computational biology tools and synthesizing the outputs to produce biosecurity risk assessments on unknown sequences.

 Mentors